Glossary & Lingo

 hardness, water

-A characteristic of water caused mainly by the salts of calcium and magnesium, such as bicarbonate, carbonate, sulfate, chloride, and nitrate.
-Excessive hardness in water is undesirable because it causes the formation of soap curds, increased use of soap, deposition of scale in boilers, damage in some industrial processes, and sometimes objectionable tastes in drinking water.
+A characteristic of water caused mainly by calcium and magnesium (such as bicarbonate, carbonate, sulfate, chloride, and nitrate).
+Excessive hardness in water is undesirable as it causes the formation of soap curds, increased use of soap, deposition of scale in boilers, damage in some industrial processes, and can also create objectionable flavours in drinking water.

 hazard